EmuKit/emukit/doc/emukit_structure.rst

 Emukit does not provide functionality to build models as there are already many good modelling frameworks available in python.
 Instead, we provide a way of interfacing third part modelling libraries with Emukit.
 We already provide a wrapper for using a model created with ``GPy``.
-For instructions on how to include your own model please see :doc:`this notebook </notebooks/Emukit-custom-model>`.
+For instructions on how to include your own model please see `this notebook <notebooks/Emukit-tutorial-custom-model.ipynb>`_.

 Different models and modelling frameworks will provide different functionality.
 For instance a Gaussian process will usually have derivatives of the predictions available but random forests will not.